FrankieBoye/performance_calculator/README.md

 There is still plenty of work to do.<br>
 1. Tests have to be written for the code.

-2. I need to find some way of permanently highlighting the selected drivetrain button using the buttons state.
-Currently when the focus changes to type in weight or bhp, the highlight disappears.

-3. I need to come up with formulas to calculate my other performance criteria.
+2. I need to come up with formulas to calculate my other performance criteria.

 ## Deployment